-- The portfolio is diversified with ~800 mortgages.
+- The portfolio is well-diversified with over 1,500 mortgages

-- The portfolio is primarily concentrated in the Greater Toronto Area, which is the largest and among the most economically diverse city in Canada.
+- The portfolio is concentrated in the Greater Toronto Area, which is the largest and most economically diverse city in Canada

-- The average mortgage size is approximately $340,000 in the portfolio.
+- The average mortgage size in the portfolio is around $500,000

-- Management continually monitors concentration risk with no one loan exceeding $1,750,000 of the total portfolio.
+- Management continually monitors concentration risk with no one loan exceeding $2 million

 How an Investment in Mortgage Company of Canada Works